Laurence Hyde, 1st Earl of Rochester: Glorious Revolution

 On 5 November 1688, William, Prince of Orange, landed at Torbay.
 Rochester was a leading voice for the calling of a free and legal Parliament and that negotiations should be opened with William.
-James replied to this petition that he wished for a free Parliament but would only call one after William had left England, declaring that so as long as he was present a free Parliament was impossible as William could command nearly one hundred votes.
+James replied to this petition that he wished for a free Parliament but would only call one after William had left England, declaring that so long as he was present a free Parliament was impossible as William could command nearly one hundred votes.
 At the council of Lords held by James, Rochester defended the petition and declared that he saw no hope for king and country except through a Parliament.
 He added that negotiations should be opened with William.

 Rochester opposed the election of William and Mary as king and queen, raising his voice for the establishment of a regency on behalf of the exiled James.
 But he soon reconciled himself to the new order, perhaps because he could not retain his pension unless he took the oaths of allegiance.
 After this he was quickly in the royal favour and again a member of the Privy Council.
 He advised the queen in ecclesiastical matters, and returned to his former position as the leader of the High Church party.
 Rochester tried to mediate in the quarrel between Princess Anne and the King and Queen, but with little success.
 Anne, who could be a bitter enemy, thanked him for his expressions of goodwill but added sarcastically that she would have valued them much more if she thought that they had been sincere.